noman-bashir/noman-bashir.github.io/_pages/about.md

 I take a huge pride academic service and was recognized as one of the top three reviewers at ACM e-Energy'23.

-**Job Market:** I am currently seeking tenure-track faculty positions and am excited to share my work with potential colleagues and collaborators.
-You can find my [Research Statement](https://noman-bashir.github.io/research_statement/) and [CV](https://noman-bashir.github.io/cv/) for a closer look at my background and contributions.
-If you're hiring or interested in learning more about my work, let's talk!